Erickesau/Orion-Face-Recognition-system/Orion FRS/Docs/Readme Source Code.txt

 Personal spanish blog Outdated www.erickesau.blogspot.com

 Other platform:
-linux, macos, posix has not been tested yet but may work, if not work is because of the path separator that window use is "\\" but I replaced with "/" to make compatible with other platform that use "/" , on window work too.
+macos has not been tested yet but may work, if not work is because of the path separator that window use is "\\" but I replaced with "/" to make compatible with other platform that use "/" , on window work too.
 _________________________________________________